se4ai2324-uniba/MalURLs/README.md

   "metrics-addr": "127.0.0.1:9323"
 }
 ~~~
+After this step, Prometheus can be runned using docker:

 ## **Grafana**
 We use Grafana for data visualization, monitoring, and analytics that enables users to create dynamic and interactive dashboards.
 For further details see the report [here](reports/grafana_report.PNG).